County Wildfire Torches 22,000 Acres, Blows Smoke And Ash Into The Bay Area

 On Friday, Cal Fire cautioned people not to set off illegal fireworks during the Fourth of July holiday because they can ignite wildfires in the hot and dry conditions.
 Legal fireworks for sale in Sacramento County all carry a “Safe and Sane” seal, according to the Sacramento Bee.

-Cal Fire Director Ken Pimott released the following statement about the current risk of wildfire,
+Cal Fire Director Ken Pimott released the following statement about the current risk of wildfire.

 “Wildfire activity has significantly increased during the last several weeks and California continues to experience volatile, unstable fire conditions.”